sarah-maris/FEND-Neighborhood-Map/README.md

 In the infoWindow you can follow the link to the full Yelp review and add the establishment to your list of favorites.
 When an item is "favorited", its icon changes to a star.
 Favorites are saved in the Firebase database.

+A list of Favorites can be seen by clicking on the Favorites tab in the sidebar.

+Locations can be sorted by category type by clicking on a category in the sidebar

 You can also filter by name or type of establishment.

 #####Key Features